THE PER-UNIT SYSTEM | What Is A Per Unit System? – Definition & Advantages

 Advantages of Per Unit System

-There are mainly two advantages of using the Per Unit System.
+There are two advantages of using the Per Unit System.

 • The parameters of the rotating electrical machines and the transformer lie roughly in the same range of numerical values, irrespective of their ratings if expressed in a per-unit system of ratings.